-We cannot know the extent to which innovative products or processes wastewater permittees will pursue.
+We cannot know the extent to which innovative products or processes wastewater permitted research facilities will pursue.
 To the extent permittees are able to take advantage of this discount, they would incur some time cost associated with requesting the discount.
-If we assume an environmental engineer takes one hour to submit the request to Ecology (verification would be performed by an Ecology engineer based on existing facility information), this request activity would cost \$50.5
+If we assume an environmental engineer takes one hour to submit the request to Ecology (verification would be performed by an Ecology engineer based on existing facility information), this request activity would cost \$50.

-Under the proposed amendments, wineries would annually certify their production to Ecology.
-They would incur the additional labor costs to fill out a form and submit it to Ecology.
-We assumed this would take one hour of time, using known production values.
-If an environmental engineer performed this certification, it would cost \$50.6 At the 174 identified wineries with existing individual permits or positive production values in available LCB data, this would be a total annual cost of \$8,700.
+Under the amendments, wineries will annually certify their production to Ecology.
+They will incur the additional labor costs to fill out a form and submit it to Ecology.
+We assumed this will take one hour of time, using known production values.
+If an environmental engineer performed this certification, it will cost \$50.
+At the 174 identified wineries with existing individual permits or positive production values in available LCB data, this will be a total annual cost of \$8,700.
 The equivalent 20-year present value cost is \$159 thousand.

-3 Note that the high-end increase is for a municipality, and based on population growth.
+&lt;sup>3 Note that the high-end increase is for a municipality, and based on population growth.
 The three highest fee increases are based on population growth at municipalities.
 The next highest fee increase is smaller, at \$170 thousand.

-4 1.03 percent discount rate based on average historic (1998 to present) real rate of return on US Treasury Department I bonds.
+&lt;sup>4 1.03 percent discount rate based on average historic (1998 to present) real rate of return on US Treasury Department I bonds.
 US Treasury Department, 2018.

-5 Median hourly wage of \$46.89 in 2015, US Bureau of Labor Statistics, 2015.
+&lt;sup>5 Median hourly wage of \$46.89 in 2015, US Bureau of Labor Statistics, 2015.
 Updated for inflation using Consumer Price Index for All Urban Consumers, US Bureau of Labor Statistics, 2019.